DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 # Introduction

-Hi Generation Z Developer, if you are passionate
+Hi Generation Z Developer, if you are passionate developer who wants to learn as much as you can about your craft, this is the book for you.

+I decided to write this book after doing a series of presentations to Gen Z audiences, where I realised that there a number of key gaps in your generation understanding of the history behind a number of key technologies that underpin the technological revolution that we are the in middle of.

 Here is the slide that started it all:

 ![](/images/list-of-icons.png)

-If you don&#39;t recognise these logos you should read this book
+It all started by me asking the audience if they recognized those logos, and realising that not only they didn&#39;t recognised the logos, they didn&#39;t knew the history behind them (and more importantly why they where created and what problem they solved)

-- all these icons where &#39;catalysts of change&#39; and it is important to understand the history behind them, why they occured, and what happened next
+All these icons where &#39;catalysts of change&#39; and it is important to understand the history behind them, why they occured, and what happened next

-  - each one of these icons changed the world of technology
+Each one of these icons changed the world of technology, and the paradigms shifts that they created and still impacting our world today.

-Book released under Creative Commons, so you are free to use it anyway you want
+One of these changes/revolutions was the Creative Commons copyright license, which was one of my _&#39;WFT you don&#39;t know what that means&#39;_ realizations.
+Basically it means you are free (as in freedom) to use all the materials and content from this book in whatever way you want.
+As you will seen thorough the book, what I find interesting, is not that that a particular technology or ideas allows X to happen.
+What matters to me are the ways those ideas change how we act, how we think and how we behave.

+We are in the middle of a massive technological revolution and you need to decide if you want to be a pawn or a play-maker in this new world.
+If you don&#39;t understand the past, you are bound to not only repeat the mistakes, but you will not even understand what game is being played

+Please join me in this interesting trip down memory lane, where I will try to explain how I understand and learned from a multitude number of technologies, ideas and events.

+**Be involved and contribute**

+If you have never contributed to an Open Source (or Creative Commons) project, then what about using this book as your first experiments?

+You can find all content for this book in [this GitHub repo](https://github.com/DinisCruz/Book_Generation_Z_Developer) and you can submit ideas and issues (you found when reading this book) [here](https://github.com/DinisCruz/Book_Generation_Z_Developer/issues)

+Please share your views, suggestions and criticisms at [GitHub Issues](https://github.com/DinisCruz/Book_Generation_Z_Developer/issues) and don&#39;t hesitate to reach out to me on [@DinisCruz](https://twitter.com/DinisCruz)